johnpankowicz/govmeeting-testbfg-3/FrontEnd/ClientApp/src/assets/docs/setup.md

 * Run the WebApp project.
 * Click on "Login" in the upper right.
 * Under "Use another service to log in", choose "Google".

-___
-## Application Environment

-ASP.NET Core references a particular environment variable, ASPNETCORE_ENVIRONMENT to describe the environment the application is currently running in.
-This variable can be set to any value you like, but three values are used by convention: Development, Staging, and Production.

-In Visual Studio, the value is set in the project properties under the Debug tab.

-In Visual Studio, the value is defined in .vscode/launch.json

-In other setups, you will need to set it as an environment variable.